-The Alexa app on the smartphone is great for commandeering an Echo device, but not that great as a native Al assistant.
-This is because of more limited access to the functions of the device, and the need to physically open the app, then tap on the button to activate the voice features.
-Note that it is really helpful to have an Amazon Echo or other Alexa enabled devices connected to your smartphone gadgets to use the full potential of Alexa.
-We are going to introduce you to seven ways to personalize Alexa which will give you a completely new experience with your Amazon Echo device.
+The Alexa app on the smartphone is great for commandeering an Echo device but not as great as a native Al assistant.
+This is because of more limited access to the functions of the device and the need to physically open the app, then tap on the button to activate the voice features.
+Note that it is really helpful to have an Amazon Echo or other Alexa-enabled devices connected to your smartphone gadgets to use the full potential of Alexa.
+We are going to introduce you to seven ways to personalize Alexa, which will give you a completely new experience with your Amazon Echo device.

 Table of Contents

 If there is someone in your household or friend circle called Alex, the device will trigger a response every single time someone says, Alex.
 To fix this, you can change the Wake Word used by Alexa to something else.

 This setting has to be set on every single device that you own and cannot be done for the entire account.